The last thing Sinn Féin want is to let the DUP off the hook they have impaled themselves on…

-Newton Emmerson has an article up on the Irish Times about Sinn Féin ’s confused approach to the current Northern Ireland political impasse.
+Newton Emerson has an article up on the Irish Times about Sinn Féin ’s confused approach to the current Northern Ireland political impasse.
 He accuses Michelle O’Neill of trying to contort reality into an archaic Republican world view during her current trip to Washington.

-Apparently, according to Emmerson’s view of Sinn Féin , the problem is the British, and specifically the Tory, failure to put sufficient pressure on the DUP to force their return to operating the institutions of the Good Friday Agreement.
+Apparently, according to Emerson’s view of Sinn Féin , the problem is the British, and specifically the Tory, failure to put sufficient pressure on the DUP to force their return to operating the institutions of the Good Friday Agreement.

-But according to Emmerson, Sinn Féin have it the wrong way around.
+But according to Emerson, Sinn Féin have it the wrong way around.
 The British are putting huge pressure on the DUP to return to business by threatening them (and Northern Ireland) with a “punishment” budget for which the DUP will get the blame.

 Biden, having already pressurised the British government into adopting the Windsor Framework, avoiding the coronation, and visiting Norther Ireland to ensure “the British didn’t screw around”, is supposed to put more pressure on Sunak on his visit to Washington on a forlorn mission looking for a trade deal “in all but name”.

-But according to Emmerson, Sinn Féin have no ideas for how the British Government is actually supposed to force the DUP back into the assembly or Executive, short of reforming the rules on mandatory coalition – something Sinn Féin also opposes for the very obvious reason that they, too, would lose their veto on forming an Executive or operating the Assembly.
+But according to Emerson, Sinn Féin have no ideas for how the British Government is actually supposed to force the DUP back into the assembly or Executive, short of reforming the rules on mandatory coalition – something Sinn Féin also opposes for the very obvious reason that they, too, would lose their veto on forming an Executive or operating the Assembly.

-Call me ignorant or cynical, but isn’t Emmerson missing the obvious game being played here?
+Call me ignorant or cynical, but isn’t Emerson missing the obvious game being played here?
 The last thing Sinn Féin want is to let the DUP off the hook they have impaled themselves on.
 So long as Northern Ireland “isn’t working” and the DUP is getting the blame, Sinn Féin are quids in, gaining in the polls, and colonising even more of what used to be called “the centre ground” people who mostly support the constitutional status quo but are increasingly embarrassed by the antics of the DUP.

 Sinn Féin’s focus on forcing the DUP “back to work” is actually designed to make it more difficult for the DUP to end their veto for fear of being seen to cave in to Sinn Féin and UK government pressure, and at the same time absolving Sinn Féin from all blame for the current impasse.